Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 Clean the solution, rebuild the solution, and run it.

 Click the sign-in link on the homepage of the application to sign-in.
 On the Azure AD sign-in page, enter the name and password of a user account that is in your Azure AD tenant.

-## How To Deploy This Sample to Azure

-Coming soon.

 ## About The Code